dailydotdev/daily-infra/README.md

 ## Want to Help?

-So you want to contribute to Daily API and make an impact, we are glad to hear it. :heart_eyes:
+So you want to contribute to Daily and make an impact, we are glad to hear it. :heart_eyes:

 Before you proceed we have a few guidelines for contribution that will make everything much easier.
 We would appreciate if you dedicate the time and read them carefully: